-- Develop something quickly and of high quality, but it will be very costly to do
+- Develop something quickly and of high quality, but it will be very costly to do.

-- Develop something quickly and cheaply, but it will not be of high quality
+- Develop something quickly and cheaply, but it will not be of high quality.

-- Develop something of high quality and low cost, but it will take a long time
+- Develop something of high quality and low cost, but it will take a long time.

-Applying the Lean Process
+Applying the lean process

-Focusing on those values, and by limiting what could become a bloated scope full of assumptions and untested hypotheses, we're able to build "fast".
-When we limit ourselves to the minimum valuable product, we get to market quickly with something of value.
-Once the initial MVP is released, we can continue to follow on the Lean principles, using validated learning and KPIs to make decisions on what's working and what's not, and iterate quickly.
+By focusing on those values, and limiting what could become a bloated scope full of assumptions and untested hypotheses, we're able to build "fast."
+When we limit ourselves to the MVP, we get to market quickly with something of value.
+Once the initial MVP is released, we can continue to follow on the lean principles, using validated learning and KPIs to make decisions on what's working and what's not, and iterate quickly.
 The repetitive iteration and meaningful measurements will guide us toward the goal of delivering a project that is "good."

 And there you have it: fast, good and cheap all in one project!